starbelt/er-fmcw-dataset/README.md

 ## License

-This project is licensed under the BSD License.
-See the LICENSE file for details.

-Note: Some of the underlying hardware and software components use the Analog Devices license.
+Some of the underlying hardware and software components use the Analog Devices license.
+See `AnalogDevicesLicense.txt` for more info.